-The monument to the First Maryland Cavalry Regiment is east of Gettysburg on Gregg Avenue of the East Cavalry Battlefield.
-(39.825123° N, 77.162933° W; Google map; Tour map: East Cavalry Battlefield (south)
+The monument to the 1st Maryland Cavalry Regiment is east of Gettysburg on Gregg Avenue of the East Cavalry Battlefield.
+(East Cavalry Battlefield (south) Tour map)

 About the monument

 The granite monument stands 10′ 4″ high.
 At the top of the front is a relief of a hrse’s head inside a horseshoe over a pair of crossed cavalry sabres.
 A circular bronze of the Seal of the State of Maryland is inset into the center.
 The monument was dedicated on October 25, 1888.

 1st Maryland Cavalry Regiment at Gettysburg

 The regiment was commanded by Lieutenant Colonel James M. Deems, a Baltimore native who had taught music at the University of Virginia before the war.
 It brought 335 men to the field in 11 companies (company M was not added until after Gettysburg) and lost two wounded and one missing.

 Lt.
 Col. James M. Deems